bosonprotocol/boson-protocol-contracts/docs/local-development.md

 - Update `version` in `package.json`.
 If the version in `package.json` matches the existing version in addresses file, you will have to explicitly confirm that you want to proceed.
 - Run `npm run upgrade-facets:local`.
 This will deploy new facets and make all necessary diamond cuts.
 It also updates the existing addresses file `addresses/<chain-id>-<environment>.json` (for example `addresses/31337-localhost.json` if you are using a default local hardhat node) and outputs the upgrade log to the console.

+### Upgrade clients
+To test the upgrade functionality, you first need to setup upgrader account as described in section [Manage roles](local-development.md#optional-manage-roles)

+To perform the upgrade you then
+- Update some of the existing clients
+- Run `npm run upgrade-clients:local`.
+This will deploy new clients and set implementation address on beacon.
+It also updates the existing addresses file `addresses/<chain-id>-<environment>.json` (for example `addresses/31337-localhost.json` if you are using a default local hardhat node) and outputs the upgrade log to the console.

 ### Using the protocol
 You can find the examples how to use all functions of the protocol in our test files in folder `test/protocol`.